mrciolino/wiki-backup/battles.md

 - The pledged support of Odin, Thor, and Loki.

 **preparing the pods, spider queen, all of the troops(list), time chamber 3rd for lasers, spoops blade improvment, gith potions +++TODO**

+### The Battle
+After an inspirational speech from Spoops, the dawn of the final day came.
+As Mortis Lux's forces awoke, speaking stone calls from around Murdun came in, Fywick under attack, Kaltrazar Bay under attack, Gothrithon under attack.
+Mortis Lux dispatched 20 ships to each location for protection from the Tectechanlls and Dreadnaughts coming through the cracks in the sky at each location.

+While under attack leadership at mortis lux decided to go on the offensive and attack the Ithilid homeworld, a giant flesh creature the size of a moon.
+Mortis Lux stratgey was 3 fold, a vanguard squad to secure a foot hold on the ithilid homeworld, a support wave  +++ **PLAN HERE**

 # Towns Burned
 Alford, Kaltrazar Bay